Indigenous peoples of Mexico: Linguistic

-In 2001, the second article of the constitution of Mexico was changed to recognize and enforce the right of indigenous peoples and communities to self-determination and therefore their autonomy to preserve and enrich their language, knowledge, and every part of their culture and identity.
+In 2001, the second article of the constitution of Mexico was changed to recognize and enforce the right of Indigenous peoples and communities to self-determination and, therefore, their autonomy to preserve and enrich their language, knowledge, and every part of their culture and identity.

-In 2003, the General Law of Linguistic Rights of the Indigenous Peoples explicitly stated the protection of individual and collective linguistic rights of indigenous peoples.
-The final section also sanctioned the creation of a National Institute for Indigenous Languages (INALI) whose purpose is to promote the growth of indigenous languages in Mexico.
+In 2003, the General Law of Linguistic Rights of the Indigenous Peoples explicitly stated the protection of Indigenous peoples' individual and collective linguistic rights.
+The final section also sanctioned the creation of a National Institute for Indigenous Languages (INALI) whose purpose is to promote the growth of Indigenous languages in Mexico.

 There has been a lack of enforcement of the law.
-For example, the General Law on Linguistic Rights of Indigenous People guarantees the right to a trial in the language of indigenous peoples with someone who understands their culture.
+For example, the General Law on Linguistic Rights of Indigenous People guarantees the right to a trial in the language of Indigenous peoples with someone who understands their culture.
 According to the Mexican National Human Rights Commission, Mexico has not abided by this law.
-Examples include Jacinta Francisca Marcial, an indigenous woman imprisoned for her alleged involvement in a 2006 kidnapping.
+Examples include Jacinta Francisca Marcial, an Indigenous woman imprisoned for her alleged involvement in a 2006 kidnapping.
 After three years and the assistance of Amnesty International, she was released for lack of evidence.

 Additionally, the General Law on Linguistics also guarantees bilingual and intercultural education.
-These efforts have been criticized on grounds that teachers do not know the indigenous language or do not prioritize its teaching.
-In fact, some studies argue that formal education has decreased the prevalence of indigenous languages.
-Some parents do not teach their children their indigenous language, and some children refuse to learn their indigenous language for fear of discrimination.
-Scholars argue that there needs to be a social change to elevate the status of indigenous languages in order for the law to be withheld so that indigenous languages are protected.
+These efforts have been criticized because teachers do not know the Indigenous language or do not prioritize its teaching.
+In fact, some studies argue that formal education has decreased the prevalence of Indigenous languages.
+Some parents do not teach their children their Indigenous language, and some children refuse to learn their Indigenous language for fear of discrimination.
+Scholars argue that there needs to be a social change to elevate the status of Indigenous languages so that the law can be withheld and Indigenous languages protected.

 Women's

-Indigenous women are often taken advantage of because they are women, indigenous, and often poor.
-Indigenous traditions have been used as a pretext by the Mexican government to deny rights to indigenous women, such as the right to own land.
+Indigenous women are often taken advantage of because they are women, Indigenous, and usually poor.
+Indigenous traditions have been used as a pretext by the Mexican government to deny rights to Indigenous women, such as the right to own land.
 Additionally, violence against women has been regarded by the Mexican government as a cultural practice.

 The EZLN accepted a Revolutionary Law for Women on March 8, 1993.
-The law is not fully enforced but shows solidarity between the indigenous movement and women.
-The Mexican government increased militarization of indigenous areas has made women more susceptible to harassment through military abuses.
-The government has remained largely inactive against denunciations of abuse of indigenous women by elements of the armed forces.
+The law is not fully enforced but shows solidarity between the Indigenous movement and women.
+The Mexican government's increased militarization of Indigenous areas has made women more susceptible to harassment through military abuses.
+The government has remained largely inactive against denunciations of abuse of Indigenous women by elements of the armed forces.

 Indigenous women have formed many support organizations to improve their social position and gain financial independence.
 Indigenous women use national and international legislation to support their claims that go against cultural norms such as domestic violence.
-Reproductive justice is an important issue to indigenous communities because there is a lack of development in these areas and is less access to maternal care.
-Conditional cash transfer programs such as Oportunidades have been used to encourage indigenous women to seek formal health care.
+Reproductive justice is an important issue to Indigenous communities because there is a lack of development in these areas and is less access to maternal care.
+Conditional cash transfer programs such as Oportunidades have been used to encourage Indigenous women to seek formal health care.